Portishead Open Air Pool: Restoration and investment (2011–present)

 The 2020 season was delayed after the onset of the COVID-19 pandemic and associated restrictions.
 After being closed for more than a year, the pool reopened on 14 May 2021 with limited entry.

 A further £1.33 million from the UK Government’s Community Ownership Fund was awarded in 2024 to modernise facilities and improve energy efficiency.
 The trust said the award would allow it to move from “limited, ad-hoc repairs” to a full modernisation programme, keeping the pool and Lido Café “fit for the future”.
+The trust has also joined local businesses and Portishead Town Council in opposing proposals by North Somerset Council to introduce parking charges on Esplanade Road, arguing that fees would deter volunteers and visitors essential to the lido’s operation.

 Facilities

 The lido comprises a 33 metre main pool, a shallow learner pool, sun terraces and the Lido Café.
 It remains heated, now by a biomass boiler, allowing operation from spring through early autumn.
 All sessions are booked online, and in 2024 a standard family swim cost £5 per person, with under-threes admitted free.